ericroys-school/react-ts-portfolio/README.md

 ### Tech Stack

 The portfolio application is built using React at the core.
-TypeScript is used instead of vanilla JS because I prefer to find my mistakes ealy and keep things from being completely open to interpretation.
+TypeScript is used instead of vanilla JS because I prefer to find my mistakes early and keep things from being completely open to interpretation.
 Coming from a Java background, it also makes a lot more practical sense.
 Tailwind is used for styling, including setting up custom themes and extensions to support the styling needs.
 React form hook is used for dealing with form handling and Zod is used for validation.

 ### General Functionality